AyushmanTripathy/notes/Readme.md

 # My Notes

-these are not well written, i donot suggest reading them yourself.
+These are not well written, intended for me, Proceed at your own risk ☣. .